simonmichael/hledger/MANUAL.markdown

   Look for the cause of the failure near the end of the output.
 If it's not apparent, try again with `-v2` or `-v3` for more verbose output.

+- **This package indirectly depends on multiple versions of the same package.**
+  You may have previously installed some of hledger's dependencies depending on different versions of (eg) parsec.
+Then cabal install hledger gives an error like this:

+        Warning: This package indirectly depends on multiple versions of the same package.
+This is highly likely to cause a compile failure. package yesod-0.5.0.3 requires parsec-2.1.0.1
+        package csv-0.1.1 requires parsec-3.1.0
+        ...

+    The above example could be resolved by, eg:

+        $ cabal install yesod --reinstall --constraint 'parsec == 3.1.0"

 - **cabal fails to resolve dependencies.**
   It's possible for cabal to get confused, eg if you have installed/updated many cabal package versions or GHC itself.
 You can